juliacodez/nodered-workshop/content/Sending and Recieving SMS/_index.md

 ## Handling an Incoming SMS

-SMS messages sent to your Nexmo number are delivered to your webhook as a HTTP GET requests (you can change to POST in the dashboard), To handle this we are going to create a simple NodeRED Flow.
+SMS messages sent to your virtual number are delivered to your webhook as a HTTP GET requests (you can change to POST in the dashboard), To handle this we are going to create a simple NodeRED Flow.

 1. From the **network** section of the palette drag an **http in** node onto your canvas.
 Double click to open the properties, then make sure that the Method is set to **GET**.